tech-enigmas/tech-enigmas/README.md

 ### What will be your group’s process to resolve conflict, when it arises?

-Open communication, address problems as they arise.
-Arm wrestling.
+Open communication and being curtious, if someone begins to feel frustrated they can call for a 5 minute break and we can come back ready to solve any issues.
+If problems escalate, call Sara to mediate.

 ### What will your team do if one person is taking over the project and not letting the other members contribute?

-Call em out!
+Voice if you feel you're not contributing enough.
+We can take a couple of minutes every hour before a break to debrief and make sure everyone is feeling good about the workflow.

 ### How will you approach each other and the challenges of the project knowing that it is impossible for all members to be at the exact same place in understanding and skill level?

-Help eachother understand, call a TA if it is not working out explaining.
+Help eachother understand, call a TA or Sara if it is not working out explaining.

 ### How will you raise concerns to members who are not adequately contributing?
 How and when will you escalate the conflict if your resolution attempts are unsuccessful?

-Call em out!
-Communicate
+- We can take a couple of minutes every hour before a break to assess where we're at and if there are portions of the project that need attention we can voice that the person who is contributing the least take over those parts of the project.
+If the issues continue to where it is hindering the progess of the project, then let Sara know.

 ### What hours will you be available to communicate?